-To document the condition of emergent vegetation in the project area over the life of the project, vegetation was monitored at sampling stations established systematically in the project and reference areas (figure 4).
+To document the condition of emergent vegetation in the project area over the life of the project, vegetation was monitored at thirty-seven sampling stations established systematically in the project and reference areas (figure 4).
 Six east-west transects were established uniformly across the project area.
 Sampling stations were established uniformly along each transect line to obtain an even distribution of sampling stations throughout the project area.
 Similar east-west transects were delineated across reference areas R2 and R3 to establish four sampling stations in each reference area.
-Percent cover, dominant plant heights, and species composition were documented in 2 m2 sampling plots marked with two corner poles to allow for revisiting the sites over time.
+Percent cover, dominant plant heights, and species composition were documented in 2 m2 sampling plots marked with 2 corner poles to allow for revisiting the sites over time.
 Vegetation was evaluated at the sampling sites in the fall of 1996 and 1998 (pre-construction) and in the fall of 2001 (post-construction).
-Vegetation data will be collected at five CRMS stations located within the ME-04 project area beginning in the late summer of 2007.
+A subset of the vegetation stations were sampled after Hurricane Rita in 2005, 2006, 2007 and 2008.